"A good man leaves an inheritance to his children’s children, but the wealth of the sinner is stored up for the righteous." (Proverbs 13:22).

 "The hand of the diligent will rule, but the lazy man will be put to forced labor. " (Proverbs 12:24).

-Is there anything BETTER than riches?
+BETTER than riches?

 There are things money cannot buy.
 Parents can give an inheritance but only God can supply a good wife (Proverbs 19:14).
 And of all the decisions one makes in this lifetime, the choice of a mate is probably the most important in determining one's overall happiness and contentment as well as success.